aqlaboratory/openfold-3/docs/source/Inference.md

 **🔗 Example:**

-See the full multimer output for [Deoxy human hemoglobin](https://huggingface.co/OpenFold/OpenFold3/tree/main/OpenFold3_Examples/documentation%20examples/examples/multimer)
+See the full multimer output for [Deoxy human hemoglobin](https://huggingface.co/OpenFold/OpenFold3/tree/main/examples/output_multimer_with_colabfold_msas), which were generated with `run_multimer.sh`.
+For this example, the colabfold_msas and colabfold_template directories are stored in the same outbut directory.

 When processing multimer inputs (e.g., hemoglobin α + β chains), OpenFold3 automatically:

-TODO Update this section

 - Requests paired MSAs from the ColabFold server
-- Stores raw alignments in [`raw/paired/](https://drive.google.com/drive/folders/19CN9S3T060KahXj0wbJXMlfth8MFlyPf?usp=drive_link)
+- Stores raw alignments in `raw/paired/` temporarily
-- Converts them into per-chain `.npz` alignments in [`paired/`](https://drive.google.com/drive/folders/1VAlJ6XCtt3Y434_t_vomTeMzt7S2pQdy?usp=drive_link)
+- Converts them into per-chain `.npz` alignments in [`paired/`](https://huggingface.co/OpenFold/OpenFold3/tree/main/examples/output_multimer_with_colabfold_msas/colabfold_msas/paired)